 Note: Events are captured immediately.
 You can see this happening in the red bar at the top of the browser window.

-- On the left, select an option to import the network log and view information about network events.
+- Click choose file to import the network log and view information about network events.
 See the table below for details.

 |Option||What you can do|

 Import an exported .json net-internals file.
 Then you can view information about network events.

 |Proxy||View information about the proxy settings your browser is using.
 If there's no proxy, you’ll see Use Direct connections.|